frnmst/automated-tasks/docs/scripts.rst

 Udisks2 hanged frequently, so I had to write this new script which uses traditional mount commands.
-Parallelization of rsync jobs was also added.
+Parallelization of rsync and of metadata extraction was also added.

 Steps
 ~~~~~